pete-mba5/pete-mba5.github.io/_posts/2023-12-28-picture-of-the-day.markdown

 I am getting stronger.
 Yesterday I was able to do 3 series of pull-ups in the garden.
 Number of reps as follows: 9, 8 and 7.
 It is like a miracle.
 One thing that I am missing is the grip strenght.
 By the end of the series, more than pain in my back, I felt a poor grip to the bar.
 It is much more difficult to pull up when you are hanging from your fingertips.

 The plan for today is having a tasty Delibrugers all together and play some more football in the muddy playground.
 The Sun is not to be seen today with so many clouds thus I believe that I will run again in the forest.
 I will probably do my sugar cane protocol.

+Since it is raining, I had to change the plan and simply run a zone 2 11k.
+For the second day this week, I have seen one of the NABU 'Vogel des Jahres'.
+Today I saw a Grünspecht.

 1 The place I am living and the life I have
 2 Playing 2h football with my 8yo kid